Hearing the details

-Having a great sound system during the ceremony is key because using a friend's low-powered system may mean that your guests won't be able to hear your vows.
+Having a great sound system during the ceremony is key because of the open air atmosphere.
 Our QSC speakers will project crisp sound for all the guests.
 The sound mixer can host multiple inputs such as voice, vocals, instruments, and MP3s.
 We deliver, set up, and run the system during the ceremony.

 -2 High powered speakers (sub package also available)